 The report, called Communities in Boom: Canada's Top Entrepreneurial Cities, deals with comparisons between 100 Canadian municipalities with population sizes of at least 25,000 (Colchester County was included in the Truro numbers) on 14 different indicators, including the business tax burden, the number of business start-ups, and the optimism of small business owners.

 The only Atlantic Canada city to break the top 10 was St. John's.

 The Western provinces, meanwhile, have the largest number of cities at the top of the list.

 Don Hay, president of the Truro and District Chamber of Commerce, said that while disappointing, Truro's placement does not come as a complete surprise.

-“I think Truro’s a good place to do business but there’s some pressures," Hay said, adding that the problem appears to be widespread throughout the Atlantic provinces and not confined to Truro.
+"I think Truro's a good place to do business but there's some pressures," Hay said, adding that the problem appears to be widespread throughout the Atlantic provinces and not confined to Truro.

 A lack of business promotion by local municipalities, along with high commercial tax rates and red tape are common complaints from local small business owners, he said.